How to use the PVS-Studio extension for Qt Creator

 When you run Qt Creator, you may see a message: the PVS-Studio plugin cannot be loaded because the suitable dependencies cannot be found (as shown below).
 To fix it, check the plugin version and the Qt Creator version used.
 You can find the Qt Creator version by going 'Help' -> 'About Qt Creator'.
 The plugin version is specified in the name of its file.

-The PVS-Studio plugin for Qt Creator integrates into the menu bar of the IDE and the output pane.
+The PVS-Studio plugin for Qt Creator integrates into the menu bar of the IDE and the output panel.

 Integration into the menu bar